 Mission Accomplished on June 11, 2011

 SGT Recendez is an active outdoorsman who enjoys mountain biking, road cycling, and kayaking.
-During his recovery, Jude studied pottery and the fine arts.
+During his recovery, Jude studied pottery and fine arts.
 He now has his own pottery studio out of his Homes For Our Troops home in Fredericksburg, Va.
 His work was featured on the PBS series Crafting in America in 2014.

 SGT Recendez is grateful to be living in a home adapted to his injuries.
 “Rather than compromising my ability to adapt to my living environment, my environment adapts to me.
 Thank you to Homes For Our Troops and their donors for empowering injured Service Members and showing support to individuals like me.
 Your support is profoundly appreciated.”

 Homes For Our Troops was proud to present SGT Jude Recendez with his home on June 11, 2011.